 Musonius is a superior speaker and reasoner, and his ideals are more human-centered and practical, and ultimately more developed and defensible.

 We've already shown why a superior speaker whose message is less profound is not superior at all.
+As Paul writes in 2 Cor.
+10:10-11, "For they say, 'His letters are weighty and strong, but his bodily presence is weak, and his speech of no account.'
+Let such a person understand that what we say by letter when absent, we do when present."
+Jesus' actions can be condensed only so much in the Gospels.
 Musonius' reasoning is actually poorer in some situations: his argumentation that poor parents can provide for all their children the way birds do is clearly false; "the poor you will always have with you" on the other hand is a very human response of Jesus', wanting his disciples' company and devotion.
 Jesus' message of forgiveness is pretty inimitable and as human as one can get to be honest.
 It is not less "human-centered" in any meaningful way, because clearly Jesus' message has to do about man's obedience to God, not the social order that's more or less an arbitrary invention of man for most things.

 To be honest, he agrees with Musonius when it suits him.
 The tireless cheerleading and applauding for Musonius is probably something the philosopher himself wouldn't have agreed with if he knew who Carrier was contrasting him with: a fellow sage, as the Mara Bar Serapion shows Jesus was considered by the Greeks and Romans to be.